ERCOT’s Final Summer 2019 Assessment & Report Findings: Declining Reserve Margins and Limited New Gas Generation

-ERCOT’s Preliminary Summer 2019 SARA forecasts ERCOT’s generation reserve capacity will be tight under several scenarios this summer.
-ERCOT lists Total Resources at 78,154 MW, while ERCOT is forecasting summer Peak Demand will reach 74,853 MW, based on average weather conditions at the time of summer peak hours for the years 2003-2017.
-This would leave only 3,301 MW of Reserve Capacity vs. 6,000 MW last summer as depicted in the graph below.
+ERCOT’s final summer 2019 SARA forecasts ERCOT’s generation reserve capacity will remain tight under several scenarios this summer.
+ERCOT lists total resources at 78,929 MW, an ~800 MW increase from the preliminary SARA.
+ERCOT is forecasting summer peak demand will remain at 74,853 MW, an ~1,300 MW increase from last year’s peak record load.
+This would leave only 4,076 MW of Reserve Capacity vs. 6,000 MW last summer as depicted in the graph below.

 In its Summer SARA, ERCOT examines the range of potential risks under four specific peak-condition scenarios.
 Under all four scenarios, available capacity reserves are reduced to negative levels.
 This would imply repeated index prices at $9,000/MWh as the price cap would be triggered when reserve margins drop below 2,000 MW.

-- In the first scenario, ERCOT examined what the available capacity would be under peak conditions for both previously planned maintenance or “unforced” and unplanned or “forced” outages for the historical averages of 2016-2018 summer seasons.
-Unforced outages were 381 MW, and forced outages were 3,845 MW for total outages of 4,226 MW.
-When applied against the above listed Reserve Capacity of 3,301 MW, reserves decline to (925) MW under Typical Generation Outages.
+- In the first scenario, ERCOT examined what the available capacity would be under peak conditions for both previously planned maintenance or “unforced” and unplanned or “forced” generation utages for the historical averages of 2016-2018 summer seasons.
+Unforced generation outages were 381 MW, and forced outages were 3,845 MW for total outages of 4,226 MW.
+When applied against the above listed Reserve Capacity of 4,076 MW, reserves decline to 150 MW.

 - The third scenario examines extreme low wind output under peak load conditions.
-ERCOT looked at wind output during the 100 highest net load hours (load minus wind output) over the 2015-2018 summer seasons.
-Total wind output was less than 960 MW under these scenarios.
-In a low wind scenario, ERCOT effectively removes 3,959 MW of historical wind production during peak periods and reduces total capacity by 8,165 MW.
-This reduces reserve capacity to a negative level of -4,884 MW.
+ERCOT looked at wind output during the 100 highest net load hours (load less wind output) over the 2015-2018 summer seasons.
+Total wind output was equal to or less than 960 MW s.
+In a low wind scenario, ERCOT effectively removes 3,959 MW of historical wind production during peak periods and reduces total capacity by 8,185 MW.
+This reduces reserve capacity to a negative level of -4,088 MW.

 What Does this Mean for Customers?

-As we approach summer 2019, customers should be aware that the probability of higher index real-time index prices as reserve margins of generation tighten and load continues to grow.
-If this summer sees higher real-time prices, it could raise forward prices for 2020 and beyond.
+Customers should be aware that as we approach summer 2019 there is a likelihood of higher real-time index prices as reserve margins of generation tighten and load continues to grow.

-Higher real-time prices this summer would likely increase forward prices for a through 2022 or even longer, until enough new generation is in ERCOT’s planning queue and under construction.
-This would raise the forward price of power for customers on retail contract expiring past summer 2019 from already higher prices levels than at the end of August 2018.
+Higher real-time prices this summer would likely increase forward prices through 2022 or even longer, until enough new generation is in ERCOT’s planning queue and under construction.
+This could raise the forward price of power for customers on retail contracts expiring past summer 2019.

 Visit our website to learn more about our solutions to help you protect your business from these risks.